General networking terms¶

 - CLI (Command-line Interface)

-a text-based interface for applications and operating systems that allows a user to enter commands and receive
+A text-based interface for applications and operating systems that allows a user to enter commands

 - CIDR (Classless Inter-Domain Routing)